-Figure 20.
+Figure 19.
 Storage Systems pane

-If an array connectivity problem occurs, Spectrum Control displays a red frame around the array.
-Move the mouse pointer over the array, and click the red triangle to display the error message.
+If a storage system connectivity problem occurs, Spectrum Control Base displays a red frame around the system.
+Move the mouse pointer over the system, and click the red triangle to display the error message.

-Figure 21.
-Array error indication
+Figure 20.
+Storage system error indication

-GUI - Modifying the IP address or hostname of a storage array
+GUI - Modifying the IP address or hostname of a storage system

-At any time, you can modify the IP address or hostname of an added storage array.
+At any time, you can modify the IP address or hostname of an added storage system.

-If the management IP address or hostname of a storage array changes, you can update this change on Spectrum Control without having to remove or re-add the storage array.
+If the management IP address or hostname of a storage system changes, you can update this change on Spectrum Control Base without having to remove or re-add the storage system.

-1. In the Storage Systems pane, move the mouse pointer over an array that you want to update, and then click the Edit button.
+1. In the Storage Systems pane, move the mouse pointer over a system that you want to update, click the Edit button, and then click Modify.
 The Array Settings dialog box is displayed.